 If you are aged 19 or over there is no government funding available for this course.
 However you may be eligible to apply for an Advanced Learner Loan for the course fee.

 Course and Career progression

 On completion of the two-year extended diploma, you may decide to study for a foundation or undergraduate degree in an area related to technical theatre.
+The Extended Diploma will award you with UCAS points which you may use to apply to our Higher Education provision or other universities across the UK.
 In terms of industry roles, if you are successful on the course you may go onto work in sound design and operation; lighting design and operation; stage management; set design; and building in theatres or concert venues.